r1pk/anitrivi/README.md

 # AniTrivi

-AniTrivi is a responsive web application that allows users to daily guess a randomly selected anime based on their completed anime list.
-AniTrivi is built using technologies such as [React](https://reactjs.org/), [React-Router](https://reactrouter.com), [Material-UI](https://mui.com/), and [AniList API](https://anilist.gitbook.io/anilist-apiv2-docs/) to fetch user data and anime series information.
+AniTrivi is a web application developed using [React](https://reactjs.org/) and [AniList API](https://anilist.gitbook.io/anilist-apiv2-docs/) that allows users to guess anime titles from their completed anime list based on provided clues.

 ## Screenshots